Well, this is for the future me.

 What about Software Engineering work?

-Right now, I still can't really delegate most of my work to any of the existing AI agents for Software Engineering work.
+Right now, I still can't really delegate most of my workload to any of the existing AI agents for software engineering.

-Contrary to the widespread understanding that AI is great at greenfield and bad at brownfield, most of my productivity gains at the moment come from understanding the change that I want and asking the agent to code monkey it for me.
+Contrary to the widespread understanding that AI is great at greenfield and bad at brownfield, most of my productivity gains at the moment come from understanding the change that I want and asking the agent to implement it for me.

-The thing is, at this point it is still incredibly difficult to quantify the gains we are seeing because measuring productivity of software developers was never easy in the first place, contrary to what McKinsey thinks.
+The so desired productivity gains are still pretty hard to quantify, a lot in part because measuring productivity for software developers was never easy in the first place, contrary to what McKinsey thinks.

 Bubble?